Submission survey

 Key finding

-ALTO’s own notification channels — email, mail, and phone — reached just 8 of 330 respondents (2.4%) in this survey.
-Social media accounted for 73.9% of awareness (n=133), but the open-ended responses confirm this was driven almost entirely by citizen-created content: community Facebook groups, neighbours’ posts, and advocacy organizations such as Save South Frontenac.
+ALTO’s own notification channels — email, mail, and phone — reached just 7 of 351 respondents (2.0%) in the analytical sample.
+Social media accounted for approximately 73% of awareness, but the open-ended responses confirm this was driven almost entirely by citizen-created content: community Facebook groups, neighbours’ posts, and advocacy organizations such as Save South Frontenac.
 ALTO’s own social presence contributed negligibly.

 This represents a structural notification failure: the reach of a major federally mandated consultation depended entirely on citizen self-organization rather than any direct outreach from the proponent.